-SSD has available sound amplification systems and digital recording devices available for student check out.
-The amplification system is used to facilitate the student's hearing as a disability related accommodation by amplifying the sound directly into the student's ears.
-The digital recorder is provided as a means of recording class lectures as a disability related accommodation.
-These accommodations are approved on a case-by-case basis by the SSD Counselor.
-If you have questions regarding these accommodations, please e-mail the office at ssd@csusb.edu.
+SSD has available sound amplification systems, SignGlasses, and digital recording devices available for student check out.
+The amplification system is used to facilitate the student's hearing as a disability-related accommodation by amplifying the sound directly into the student's ears.
+SignGlasses allows students that use sign language or real-time captioning to receive services through an online platform.
+The SignGlasses equipment allows students to wear glasses and see the interpreter/captioner projected on the lens as they are attending lecture to have a more interactive experience.
+For students that wear glasses and for online courses, SignGlasses can be used with a camera and a tabletop microphone and students can watch the interpreter/captioner on the computer screen.
+These accommodations are approved on a case-bycase basis by the SSD Counselor.
+If you have questions regarding this accommodation, please e-mail the office at altmedia@csusb.edu.